thomas-staudt/RampR/README.md

 sim.evolve_rkck()

 # Evolve until the intern time is 2.5
+# The return value denotes the number of droplets that
+# evaporated during this evolution step
 sim.evolve_rkck(until_time=2.5)

 ```

 A number of properties of the simulation can be obtained as member